MediumBass/NestManticore/README.md

 ## Description

 Simple JWT Authorization Nest app.
-Refresh tokens are stored in Redis, Users are store in Postgres.
+Refresh tokens are stored in Redis, Users are stored in Postgres.
 Databases are dockerized, all enviroment variables stored in .env.

 ## Compile and run the project